Generic selectors

 So, why does God command us to afflict our souls?
 First of all, it produces a heart and mind that is pleasing to Him:

-DEUTERONOMY 8:2 And you shall remember all the way which the LORD your God led you these forty years in the wilderness in order to humble [`anah] you, to prove you, to know what is in your heart, whether you would keep His commandments or not.
+DEUTERONOMY 8:2 “And you shall remember that the LORD your God led you all the way these forty years in the wilderness, to humble [`anah] you and test you, to know what was in your heart, whether you would keep His commandments or not.

 Humble is translated from the Hebrew word `anah and means having humility.
 Interestingly, it is also the same word translated afflict when it refers to fasting, such as on the Day of Atonement:

-LEVITICUS 16:31 It [the Day of Atonement] shall be a Sabbath of rest to you, and you shall afflict [`anah] your souls, by a statute forever.
+LEVITICUS 16:31 “It [the Day of Atonement] is a sabbath of solemn rest for you, and you shall afflict [`anah] your souls.
+It is a statute forever.

-DEUTERONOMY 8:2 And you shall remember all the way which the LORD your God led you these forty years in the wilderness in order to humble [`anah] you, to prove you, to know what is in your heart, whether you would keep His commandments or not.
+DEUTERONOMY 8:2 “And you shall remember that the LORD your God led you all the way these forty years in the wilderness, to humble [`anah] you and test you, to know what was in your heart, whether you would keep His commandments or not.

 When we afflict our bodies as God commands us, we humble ourselves before Him and prove that our hearts and minds are committed to obeying His commandments.
 Fasting is simply the means of afflicting ourselves to prove our humility and obedience to God.
 That is the reason the commandment is to “afflict our souls” on the Day of Atonement as opposed to fasting on that day.

 DEFINITION: A fast devoted to God requires afflicting our souls for the purpose of suffering.
-Being willing to suffer for God proves whether or not we will humble ourselves and obey Him.
+Being willing to suffer for God proves whether or not we will HUMBLE ourselves and OBEY Him.

 This distinction can also be seen in our covenant relationship with God.
 We are to love God but we are to keep His commandments[6].
 In other words, love for God is proven by keeping His Law.
 In the same way, we are to be humble and obedient to God but we prove it by afflicting ourselves.